 Appointment scheduling software has been around for a long time, but in just the past year, it has become a key tool for many businesses.
-With the challenges of the past year, some businesses found themselves unprepared to maintain and grow contact with key customers, and are revisiting their customer engagement initiatives.
+With the challenges of the past year, some enterprise businesses found themselves unprepared to maintain and grow contact with key customers, and are revisiting their customer engagement initiatives.
 If this rings true for your business, and you’re strategizing ways to make a huge impact on the customer and staff experience, as well as increase your bottom line, then you’re certainly in the right place to be asking “does my business need appointment scheduling software?”

 Perhaps your organization is in the midst of a digital transformation, and there are many “hot” items as a part of this initiative.
 How do you prioritize these items?
 And should an appointment scheduling solution be a priority?
 With the fact that many customers are now accustomed to virtual and in-person appointment offerings, and the fact that appointments are driving significant ROI for companies, there has never been a better time to prioritize appointments.